How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Required Documents

-Here are the documents required for transferring ownership through gift (hiba) include:
+Here are the documents required for transferring ownership through gift (hiba):

 • Affidavit by the Donor